osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/pi-adapter-for-azure-event-hubs-data-source-discovery.md

 ]
 ```

-**Note:** For `streamId` results, the text parser replaces special characters with a different character.
-For more information, see [Text parser](xref:TextParser#special-characters-support).
+**Note:** In query results for `streamId` results, the text parser replaces any automatically generated special characters with a replacement character.
+You can override these replacement characters by manually editing the data selection configuration.

+* For more information on character replacement, see [Special character support](xref:TextParser#special-character-support).
+* For more information on overriding replacement characters within a `streamId`, see <xref:PIAdapterForAzureEventHubsDataSelectionConfiguration>.

 ### Combining query results into a valid data selection configuration